Theme: Sea Pirates

 - In accordance to the first requirement, space pirates or games that refer to space piracy are excluded from this game group (see: Genre: Simulation - Space trading and combat).

-Front cover for Port Royale 3: Dawn of Pirates
+Front cover for Port Royale 3: Pirates & Merchants

 Screenshot from Assassin's Creed IV: Black Flag